COLON CANCER SCREENING

-A screening colonoscopy allows the ADH gastroenterologist to view the lining of the colon with a specially mounted camera.
-If a polyp is discovered it can be removed at the time of the screening and sent to the lab for pathology.
+A screening colonoscopy allows your Physician to view the lining of the colon with a specially mounted camera.
+If a polyp is discovered, it will be removed during your procedure and sent to the lab for pathology.

-Most people shy away from scheduling a colonoscopy out of fear of the preparation for the procedure.
-You should know that there have been significant changes and improvements in the quality of the preps.
-You should also be aware that the better the prep—the better the screening.
+Many people procrastinate with scheduling their colonoscopy out of fear of the preparation for the procedure.
+There have been significant changes and improvements in the quality of the preps.
+You should also be aware that the better the prep, the better the screening.
 Follow all the directions provided to you and make sure you complete the process.

 Who should schedule a colonoscopy?

 - Anyone 50 and over.